THE FAROE ISLANDS

 This adaptability also extends to the post processing sessions.
 We believe that editing is an integral part of getting the absolute best out of an image but we understand that the range of participant’s skill levels and familiarity with post processing techniques varies greatly.
 Because of this we make the most of having small groups to provide 1-to-1 editing sessions in the morning that are tailored to each participant's skill levels, and which can potentially range from the basics of editing a RAW file in programs like Lightroom to more complex techniques like using layers and luminosity masks in Photoshop.

 Finally, we want to share with you our passion for nature and landscape photography in this incredible place.
+Travelling in such small groups means we can quickly build a great learning environment where people feel comfortable together and at ease with asking questions and making the absolute most of the trip.
 We aim to make your experience here in the beautiful landscape of the Faroes a memorable one and a trip from which, as well as getting some great images from amazing locations, you’ll also go home having had a true adventure with great company in a very special place.

 SOME OF THE PHOTOGRAPHY TECHNIQUES COVERED IN THIS WORKSHOP

 Understanding the different kinds of light, from golden hour to overcast weather, and choosing the best exposure

 Composition.
 Balance and harmony, leading lines and creating depth.

 Lens choice.
 From the wide-angle vista to shooting landscape abstracts with a telephoto lens